-1 OVERSIGHT OF CHARITABLE ASSETS ACT 2 SECTION 1.
+OVERSIGHT PROTECTION OF CHARITABLE ASSETS ACT 1 2 SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the [Uniform][Model] 3 Oversight of Charitable Assets Act.
+This [act] may be cited as the [Uniform][Model] 3 OversightProtection of Charitable Assets Act.
 4 SECTION 2.
 DEFINITIONS.
-In this [act]: 5 (1) "Charitable asset" means property that is held by [or for a covered charity] or 6 donated [to a covered charity] for a charitable purpose.
-7 (2) "Charitable purpose" means the relief of poverty, the advancement of education or 8 religion, the promotion of health, the promotion of a governmental purpose, or any other purpose 9 the achievement of which is beneficial to the community.
-10 (3) "Covered charity": 11 (A) means a person other than an individual which holds or administers [property 12 irrevocably dedicated to or donated for a charitable purpose] [charitable assets] and which: 13 (i) is organized under the law of this state; 14 (ii) has its principal place of [governance][activities][management] in this 15 state; 16 (iii) holds substantial charitable assets in this state on more than a 17 temporary basis; 18 (iv) conducts significant activities in this state; or 19 (v) holds assets that are specifically dedicated to the benefit of persons in 20 this state; and 21 (B) does not include: 22 (i) a government, governmental subdivision, agency, or instrumentality, 23 unless it holds funds exclusively for a charitable purpose;
+In this [act]: 5 (1) "Charitable asset" means property that is held by [or for a covered charity] or 6 donated [to a covered charity]irrevocably dedicated for a charitable purpose.
+7 8 (2) "Charitable purpose" means the relief of poverty, the advancement of education or 9 religion, the promotion of health, the promotion of a governmental purpose, or any other purpose 10 the achievement of which is beneficial to the community.
+11 (3) "Covered charity": (A) means a person other than an individual which holds or administers [property 12 13 irrevocably dedicated to or donated for a charitable purpose] [charitable assets] and which: 14 (i) is organized under the law of this state; (ii) has its principal place of [governance][activities][management] in this 15 16 state; 17 (iii) holds substantial charitable assets in this state on more than a 18 temporary basis; (iv) conducts significant activities in this state; or 19 20 (v) holds assets that are specifically dedicated to the benefit of persons in 21 this state: and 22 (B) does not include: 23 (i) a government, governmental subdivision, agency, or instrumentality, 24 unless it holds funds exclusively for a charitable purpose;

-1 (ii) a person organized primarily for business purposes and not primarily 2 for charitable purposes; 3 (iii) an organization the primary purpose of which is to influence 4 elections; or 5 (iv) a financial institution, investment company, or storage facility that 6 holds charitable assets that belong to another person.
+1 (11) a person organized primarily for business purposes and not primarily 2 for charitable purposes; 3 (iii) an organization the primary purpose of which is to influence 4 elections; or 5 (iv) a financial institution, investment company, or storage facility that 6 holds charitable assets that belong to another person.
 7 (4) "Person" means an individual, corporation, business trust, statutory trust, estate, trust, 8 partnership, limited liability company, association, joint venture, public corporation, government 9 or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.
-10 (5) "Record" means information that is inscribed on a tangible medium or that is stored 11 in an electronic or other medium and is retrievable in perceivable form.
-12 Comment 13 14 15 16 17 Subsection (1).
-Charitable Asset.
-The term Property includes all interest in real or personal property, including remainder interests and conservation or preservation easements or restrictions.
-18 19 20 21 Subsection (2).
-Charitable purposes.
-The definition of charitable purposes follows that of UTC § 405, Restatement (Third) of Trusts § 28 (2003), and UPMIFA § 2(1) (2006).
-This long-familiar standard derives from the English Statute of Charitable Uses, enacted in 1601.
-22 23 24 25 26 27 Some 17 states have created statutory definitions of charitable purpose for various purposes.
-See , e.g. , 10 Pa.
-Cons.
-Stat. § 162.3 (2005) (defining charitable purpose within the Solicitation of Funds for Charitable Purposes Act to include "humane," "patriotic," "social welfare and advocacy," and "civic" purposes).
-The definition in subsection (4) applies for purposes of this Act and does not affect other definitions of charitable purpose.
-28 29 30 31 32 33 Subsection (3).
-Covered charity.
-Charity is defined broadly in the Act, with the definition explicitly including entities of any legal form that hold or administer property dedicated to or donated for charitable purposes.
-The definition of "charity" is broad enough to take in not only organizations traditionally thought of as charitable, but also non-charitable organizations that hold or administer assets dedicated to charitable purposes or that have been donated for charitable purposes.
-Because the definition underlies the obligation to register with
+10 (54) "Record" means information that is inscribed on a tangible medium or that is stored 11 in an electronic or other medium and is retrievable in perceivable form.
+12 (5) "Responsible individual" means an individual who, with respect to a person holding 13 charitable assets: 14 (A) is generally familiar with the affairs of the person; 15 (B) participates, directly or indirectly, in the control or management of the person 16 or, in the case of a person being formed, will participate in the control or management of the 17 person; and 18 (C) is not participating in the control or management of the person as a nominee 19 of another person solely for the purpose of satisfying the requirement of this [act] that the person 20 designate a responsible individual.